gearpump/gearpump/README.md

 export HTTPS_PROXT= http://host:port
 ```

-After the build, the package directory layout looks like this: [Layout](http://www.gearpump.io/site/0.6/userguide/#gearpump-package-structure)

 ## How to run Gearpump integration test
 Gearpump has an integration test system which is based on Docker.